ryantanlien/gcs-drone-app/README.md

  1. LuciadLightspeed requires .shp files to render the map, as well as several dependencies and license files.
 These files can be located in the shared hard drive.
  2. LuciadLightspeed dependencies cannot be obtained from online as they are DSTA proprietary material, and must be obtained from the hard drive or Huei Rong (DSTA permanent staff)
  3. .shp files can be obtained online by following step 4 onwards.
- 4. Download .shp.zip files for Malaysia-Singapore and Brunei at the following link `https://download.geofabrik.de/asia.html`
+ 4. Download .shp.zip files for Malaysia-Singapore and Brunei at the following [link](https://download.geofabrik.de/asia.html)
  5. Place these files at the path `luciadlightspeed/src/main/resources/singapore-msia-brunei`
- 6. Download these files and place in the path `luciadlightspeed/src/main/resources/singapore-shp`
+ 6. Download these files from [here](https://drive.google.com/drive/folders/1rlqtaWWYmTvVnZtkKfjdBp1yLu_CmS28) and place in the path `luciadlightspeed/src/main/resources/singapore-shp`

  ### Plugin Setup
  This step assumes you already have LuciadLightspeed set up correctly.